Ninja4Panda/Java-Game/README.md

 Upon starting the game, the user should be presented with a main menu.

-From here, the user should be able to choose to start a "Campaign Game".
+From here, the user should be able to choose to start a "Campaign unsw.gloriaromanus.Game.Game".
 The user should be able to select an option for a "Campaign AI", and a separate option for a "Battle Resolver", which will apply throughout the duration of the campaign.
 The user should at least be able to select the "Basic Campaign AI" and "Basic Battle Resolver", details of which have been outlined above.
 If you develop different campaign AIs/battle resolvers, the user should be able to select their preferred option.
 After selecting any/all relevant settings, the user should be able to start the campaign game.

 The user should be able to load a previously saved game from the main menu (or a follow-on-menu).